RhetTbull/applecrate/README.md

   -P, --post-install FILE         Path to post-install shell script; if not
                                   provided, a post-install script will be
                                   created for you.
+  -s, --sign APPLE_DEVELOPER_CERTIFICATE_ID
-  --help                          Show this message and exit.
+                                  Sign the installer package with a developer ID --help                          Show this message and exit.

 ```